fhsplau/balloon/README.md

 Generating balloon data
 -
-To generate the data first you need to create `Generator` first.
+To generate the data first you need to create `Generator`.
 Simply type the following command in repl.

 `val generator = Generator()`